RobertOstermann/vscode-action-buttons/README.md

 ### Command Options

 - **id**
   - The id of the action button.
 This field is required.
-The ID is prepended with the extension name (actionButtons) to create the vscode command id and can be used to create keyboard shortcuts.
+The ID is prepended with the extension name (betterStatusBar) to create the vscode command id and can be used to create keyboard shortcuts.
 This field should not contain spaces or special characters.
 - **name**
   - Name of the action button.
 This field is required.
 You can add icons in command name by typing `$(icon-name)`.
 Look [here](https://code.visualstudio.com/api/references/icons-in-labels#icon-listing) for icons.
 (Note: If you will misspell no icons will show)
 - **saveAll**